Newcastle, KwaZulu-Natal: Broadcasting

 Newcastle Community Radio is an independent local radio station broadcasting to Newcastle from their studio in Madadeni on 103.7fm Newcastle Community Radio Website.

 Radio 034 is an online radio station located in Newcastle.

 Lit Radio ZA is an online radio based in Madadeni Section 2, targeting local youth and other issues that affect the community.

+034 Issues Podcast is an independent digital podcast based in Newcastle, KwaZulu-Natal.
+Founded in 2021, the platform focuses on local interviews, community discussions, entertainment, and conversations with musicians, entrepreneurs, athletes, and public figures from Newcastle and surrounding areas.
+The podcast is distributed through online platforms including YouTube and Spotify.